scotentSD/personas/README.md

 ## Next Steps
-- Define scenarios template for ad ding to Personas
+- Define scenarios template for adding to Personas
-- List potential International Personas to start work on
+- List potential International Personas to start work on -
+-
+-
+-